dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-07/questions-answers.md

     * SOAs have its services loosely coupled becuase it makes easy to add and remove services.
 This indirecly helps SOA to manage large services easily.
     * In SOA each service is presented API at high level of abstaction.
     * For example
-        * imagine a job scheduler service.
+        * Imagine a job scheduler service.
 It accepts requests to perform various actions, schedules them, coordinates them, and reports back progress asit executes.
         * In a tightly coupled system, the API would be tightly linked to the inner workings of the job scheduler.
 Users of the API could specify detailsrelated to how the jobs work rather than what is needed.
 For example, the API might provide direct access to the status of the lock mechanism used to prevent the same job from being executed twice.
         * Suppose a new internal design was proposed that prevented duplicate job execution but did locking some other way.
 This change could not be madewithout changing the code of all the services that used the API.
         * In a looselycoupled system, the API would provide job status at a higher level ofabstraction: is the job waiting, is it running, where is it running, can it bestopped, and so on.
 No matter what the internal implementation was, theserequests could be proces